 - If the bicycle accident involved a motor vehicle, get the other party’s insurance information, insurance policy number, driver’s license, license plate number, and any other information that may be relevant.

 - Avoid signing anything before speaking to your attorney.
 Insurance companies are interesting in settling claims quickly and cheaply.
 If an offer seems too good to be true, it probably is.
 Documents offered by insurance companies can take advantage of traumatized or injured victims.
 These documents will often waive rights and offer low compensation to unknowing victims.

 - If you are physically well enough and have an appropriate device, taking photographs of the accident can be immensely useful down the line.
 Do your best to capture the entirety of the scene as well as any smaller details that may be relevant.
-Our Wayne bicycle accident lawyers can use these photos to later prove the cause of the accident.
+Our New Jersey bicycle accident lawyers can use these photos to later prove the cause of the accident.
 They can also be used as evidence of personal injury, property damage, as well as relevant surroundings such as signage or dangerous conditions.